Mercedes-Benz M104 engine

-The Mercedes-Benz M104 is an automobile straight-six engine produced from 1988 through 1999.
+The Mercedes-Benz M 104 is an automobile straight-six engine produced from 1989 through 1998.
 It has a double overhead cam design with 4 valves per cylinder, and used a crossflow cylinder head.
-It replaced the M103 and was replaced by the M112 V6 starting in 1997.
-The bore spacing on all M104 engines is the same as M103 engines.
+It replaced the M 103 and was replaced by the M 112 V6 starting in 1997.
+The bore pitch on all M 104 engines is 97 mm, the same as M 103 engines.

-2.8 L M104.900
+Volkswagen 2.8 L VR6 M 104 E 28 (M104.900 only)

 As Mercedes needed a compact 6-cylinder for their Vito, they agreed with Volkswagen to use their VR6 engine, which they then designated M104.900.
 An agreement was reached and the engines were sold semi-completed to Mercedes-Benz.
-This version is unrelated to other engines designated M104.
+This version is unrelated to other engines designated M 104.
 Only the engine cover and air cleaner housing is by Mercedes-Benz.

-3.0 L M104.98x
+1989: 3.0 L M 104 E 30

+Expansion of the product line

-This 2960 cc 24v was introduced as a sports car resp. top model completing the line-up of M103 12v engines.
-The M104 featured dual overhead camshafts and four valves per cylinder.
-The M103 and M104.98x were later replaced by the 2.8-litre and 3.2-litre versions of the M104.
+This 2962 cc 24V was introduced as a sports car resp. top model completing the line-up of M 103 12V engines.
+The M 104 featured dual overhead camshafts and four valves per cylinder.

-The 2960 cc M104 featured KE-Jetronic fuel injection, cylinder specific ignition-timing, variable valve timing and under-piston cooling jets.
+The 2962 cc M 104 featured KE-Jetronic fuel injection, cylinder specific ignition-timing, variable valve timing and under-piston cooling jets.